Foods For Constipation In Kids

 They’re Growing

 When kids are going through major growth spurts their poop schedule may be off for a few days.
-This is because the body is literally retaining as much fuel and nutrients as possible and doesn’t have much left over to expel.
-This shouldn’t happen often but it will happen- so sometimes patience is key.
+This is because the body is literally retaining as much fuel and nutrients as possible and doesn't have much leftover to expel.
+This shouldn't happen often but it will happen- so sometimes patience is key.

 Too Much Protein

-So while I love protein I will be the first to admit that it’s a bit more challenging to digest.
+While I love protein I will be the first to admit that it's a bit more challenging to digest.
 I first noticed this with clients who were competing in figure competitions.
 High protein diets are amazing to keep you lean but that extra boost in protein can cause some digestive issues and constipation is one of them.
-It takes a little bit for your body to get used to digesting all of the protein and it tends to make stools a bit harder.
-So double check that your little one isn’t consuming too much protein for their system!
-This alone can help relieve constipation in toddlers.

 A lot!